junxit/us-congress-bills-111/metadata.md

 - 2009-04-21 — Introduced in House
 - 2009-04-21 — Introduced in House
 - 2009-04-21 — Referred to the House Committee on Natural Resources.
+- 2009-04-27 — Referred to the Subcommittee on Water and Power.
+- 2009-05-14 — Subcommittee Hearings Held.
+- 2009-09-10 — Committee Consideration and Mark-up Session Held.
+- 2009-09-10 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2009-09-10 — Subcommittee on Water and Power Discharged.
+- 2009-10-21 — Placed on the Union Calendar, Calendar No. 174.
+- 2009-10-21 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+111-308.
+- 2009-10-21 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+111-308.